What is the Nervous System?

 Some functions depend on our will, such as walking.
 On the other hand, other functions don’t depend on us, such as the digestion of the food we eat, or breathing.
 Another example is our heart that “beats” involuntarily.

-The nervous system is also responsible for saving our memories as it controls our feelings of joy, sadness, pain.
+The nervous system is also responsible for saving our memories as it controls our feelings of joy, sadness or pain.
 It is responsible for perceiving, understanding and responding to information from different parts of the body through nerves and neurons.

 Parts of the Neuron in the Human Body